aryan-salemababdi/FootballPlayer/README.md

 # FootballPlayer
-Simple and non-graphic design of football player
+Simple and non-graphic design of football player with Python